Seven GOP senators vote to convict Trump; McConnell says former president is responsible for Capitol riot but votes to acquit

 “As a result of President Trump’s actions, for the first time in American history, the transfer of presidential power was not peaceful.
 A lawless attempt to retain power by a president was one of the founders’ greatest fears motivating the inclusion of the impeachment authorities in the U.S. Constitution,” Toomey said.
 “His betrayal of the Constitution and his oath of office required conviction.”

-But it was Senate Minority Leader Mitch McConnell (R-Ky.), who voted to acquit Trump, who gave a befuddling speech on the Senate floor afterward, arguing the former president is “practically and morally responsible” for provoking the Jan.
+But it was Senate Minority Leader Mitch McConnell (R-Ky.), who voted to acquit Trump, who gave a befuddling speech on the Senate floor afterward, arguing that the former president is “practically and morally responsible” for provoking the Jan.
 6 attack on the Capitol — but that the Senate was upholding the Constitution by acquitting him.

 “The Senate’s decision today does not condone anything that happened on or before that terrible day,” McConnell said.
 “It simply shows that senators did what the former president failed to do: We put our constitutional duty first.”